the-cc-dev/vue-toggle/README.md

 Usage is pretty straight forward.

-**NOTE:** You can use colons in the name for separation.
+**NOTE:** Colons or dashes can be used for separation.
+If using dots "." it will act on that entire object subset.

 ~~~

 this.$toggle.show('some:toggle');
-this.$toggle.hide('some:toggle');
+this.$toggle.hide('some.toggle');
 this.$toggle.visible('some:toggle');
+this.$toggle.get('some:toggle');
+this.$toggle.active('some:toggle');
 ~~~

-If you want to watch the toggle to trigger some other events you can pre register it.
+To watch the toggle to trigger some other events it can e pre registered.
 It will get the component context from where it is called in.

 ~~~
 this.$toggle.register('some:toggle', function (state) {
     console.log(state); // true or false value here.
 });
 ~~~